AlexanderThiele/thiele.dev-website/content/posts/2019-04-01---starting-as-cto-at-prosperity.md

 **I really believe** that the market needs to improve!
 We can do better and that‘s the reason why i believe in the product and the team of prosperity!
 We‘re still small but we will grow in the near future and create a product around the user and not the profit.

+Berlin is a great city!
+Drop me a line on [twitter @athiele_](https://twitter.com/athiele_), [linkedin](https://www.linkedin.com/in/athiele/) or wherever you find me if you're curious!

 Cheers!